thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 13 March 2023
+### Daily Rundown on Tuesday, 14 March 2023

-- The average temperature today is 10.75˚C;
+- The average temperature today is 6.58˚C;
-- With highs of 11.88˚C and lows of 5.49˚C.
+- With highs of 7.01˚C and lows of 1.62˚C.
-- You can expect light rain for the day.
+- You can expect rain and snow for the day.

 <!-- weather_marker ends -->